atlarge-research/apate/docs/configuration.md

 ::: warning
 Even though most use-cases are covered by either planned or direct emulation, some edge-cases might require both.
-However, this is not supported in the initial version of Apate, and might lead to unexpected results in some cases.
+However, this is not supported in the initial version of Apate, and might lead to unexpected results in some cases, due to CRD resync.
 We invite others to contribute to Apate and add this feature, as it should be a good first issue.
 :::